This is the story of how I ended up writing a Rust unit testing framework and why you shouldn’t use it.

 There are several things that I don’t like with this:

----- gameboy::tests::load8_test::load8_test::load8_instructions stdout ----
+is not descriptive.---- gameboy::tests::load8_test::load8_test::load8_instructions stdout ----

 thread 'gameboy::tests::load8_test::load8_test::load8_instructions' panicked at 'assertion failed: `(left == right)`